vikash0837/Digital-Image-Processing/README.md

 # Digital-Image-Processing-
-## Effect of phase and magnitude swapping on two images
+## Effect of phase and magnitude swapping on two images (Assignment 3 question 4)
 ![Abitabh Bachhan and Rajnikant](Figure_1.png)